shahashka/causal_discovery_via_partitioning/README.md

 ```bash
 docker run --rm -it ghcr.io/shahashka/causal_discovery_via_partitioning:main python examples/tutorial.py
 ```
+To setup large scale experiments with parameter sweeps over the causal learning algorithms, partitioning algorithms or other parameters, use our ```Experiment''' class which easily enables parallel runs for each configuration!
+See an example [experiment](simulations/experiment_1_sample_sweep.py).
 # Citation

 If you find our study helpful, please consider citing us as: